Communication

 Germany

 For Germans the product, and the processes which lead to that product, are two sides of the same coin.
 A work result – a product or service﹣is only as good as the processes which led to it.
 Good processes guaranty good results.
-Patterns
+Examples

 United States